martinfou/ocrinvoice/docs/developer/development_setup.md

 > **Complete guide for setting up the OCR Invoice Parser development environment**

-This guide covers setting up the development environment for the OCR Invoice Parser project, including both CLI and GUI components.
+This guide covers setting up the development environment for the OCR Invoice Parser project, including both CLI and GUI components. **The MVP is now complete with all core features fully functional.**

 ## 🚀 Quick Setup